postgrespro/postgres_cluster/README.md

 *	**N<sub>min</sub>** - the minimal acceptable amount of bgworkers in the system.
 Consider the fact that other systems need to start background workers too.
 E.g. parallel queries.
-So you need to ajust the value to their  needs either.
+So you need to adjust the value to their  needs either.
 *	**N<sub>databases</sub>** - the number of databases scheduler works with
 *	**MAX_WORKERS<sub>n</sub>** - the value of `schedule.max_workers`